Eastern Nazarene College: Massachusetts

 In 1995, the college pursued relocation to a larger campus, planning to purchase the former 56 acre campus of the Boston School for the Deaf in Randolph, Massachusetts, from the Sisters of St. Joseph, but the deal fell through.
 Instead, the college began to expand at other locations in Quincy, buying a piece of land along Hancock Street later that year, and the year after that purchasing an adjoining parcel along Old Colony Avenue.
 This was the former site of a Howard Johnson's candy factory and executive offices.
 In 1997, the college expanded beyond the metro Boston area for the first time, establishing a learning annex in central Massachusetts to serve as part of its adult studies division.

 The Old Colony Campus (OCC) in Wollaston, as the new site on Old Colony Avenue had come to be named, was renovated as the Adams Executive Center.
 The Cecil R. Paul Center for Business was founded at the Old Colony location in 1999, and the James R. Cameron Center for History, Law, & Government was added in 2005.
 In 2001, just before the end of his second term, then-president Kent R. Hill was appointed the new Global Health Administrator for USAID.
 In 2008, ENC established satellite campuses in Boston, Brockton, Fall River, and Swansea, Massachusetts.

 Closure

-In June 2024, the college's board of trustees announced that college would close at the end of the 2024-2025 academic year and transition "into a new educational enterprise that will carry on ENC's legacy".
+In June 2024, ENC's board of trustees announced that college would close at the end of the 2024-2025 academic year and transition "into a new educational enterprise that will carry on ENC's legacy".
 They cited significant, ongoing financial challenges, attributing the financial difficulties to the “enrollment cliff", a decline in the number of graduating high school seniors seeking college opportunities.
-They also noted that the college had established "teach out" plans with three institutions: Gordon College, Mount Vernon Nazarene University, and Trevecca Nazarene University.
+The school had also offered too much student financial aid to athletes and international students.
+The trustees noted that the college had established "teach out" plans with three institutions: Gordon College, Mount Vernon Nazarene University, and Trevecca Nazarene University.
+Most students transferred out; by November, only 78 students had remained on campus.

+In April 2025, the Eastern Nazarene College Transition Board announced an agreement to sell the entire campus to developer Crain Company, and that Mount Vernon Nazarene College would be ENC's institution of record.
+The school would also stop its accreditation on May 30, after its academic operations were over.
+The plan would create "Eastern Nazarene Estates", splitting the campus into 30 single-family lots and two multifamily lots.
+Moreover, Crain Company's founder Graham Crain, an ENC alumnus, also planned to keep the preschool, front lawn, library, and administrative building, while demolishing some of the other buildings.
+After the plan was announced, Crain got three more offers for the ENC campus.

+On November 18, the Transition Board announced that the previous agreement would not be finalized and that other offers for the campus are still being considered.